Capture and Create

 Logos are a visual representation of a brand, so it's important to have a well-designed and meaningful logo that accurately depicts the business.
 A logo should aid in making your business memorable.
 The goal is for the logo to become instantly recognized and associated with relevant emotions to the brand.
 For inspiration, check out five of the world's most innovative logos:

-For this Marketing and Branding Project we were asked to design the cover of a Marketing Brochure for a new restaurant.
+for a new restaurant.
 The owner described a classy photograph he saw in some print advertising and we suggested taking a photograph of the main lights he was using based on the suggestion of the Interior designer.

 The challenge was that there were no lights, nor was their a restaurant yet.
 The renovation had yet to be completed but the marketing had to begin!!